Growing into Leadership: The Impact of Emotional Intelligence on Career Success

 Her improvements were noticeable.
 “Sherry, my boss, saw these improvements; she could physically see them happening,” Jody recalls.
 This led to her promotion to Director during a performance review two years ago.
 “I think if I hadn’t become more collaborative, I wouldn’t have been promoted.
 Nikki’s coaching was crucial,” she reflects.

 Jody’s growth extended to her personal life as well.
 “I was pretty rigid with my adult children—it was my way or the highway.
 But I’m not like that anymore.
 I don’t need to control their lives,” she explains.
-Her journey at Delta Dental underscores the impact of effective coaching on both professional and personal development.
+Her journey at Iowa Insurance Company underscores the impact of effective coaching on both professional and personal development.
 “I was very siloed into my accounting team before, but now I work as one team with the whole company,” Jody concludes.

 Learn how you can improve your leadership style like Jody did, read more on emotional intelligence.